top of page

 Fans 3

 With so much to do, the fan’s attention isn’t always on the field.
-With rides, games, and the views, there are some fans that come for reasons other than to watch the game.
+With rides, games, and views, some fans come for reasons other than to watch the game.
 However, there are quite a few of the hardcore fans that follow every pitch and know their team.

 Access 4

 Modern Woodmen Park is located right off the Centennial Bridge and is easy to find.
-Because it is close to downtown Davenport, parking is $2 to assure that people parking there are going to the game.
+Parking at the stadium is $5.
 There is another parking lot west of the bridge where parking is free.
-When the park is full, getting through the concourse can take some effort.
+When the ballpark is full, getting through the concourse can take some effort.
 Many mobile concession areas in the concourse along with lines at the permanent concession stands cause some gridlock.
 The restrooms are clean and sufficient for the size of the park.

 Return on Investment 5

-Tickets range from $5-$13 when buying prior to game day, running $1 more when purchased on game day.
+Tickets range from $2 (yes, $2) to $17 when buying before game day, running $1 more when purchased on game day.
+Prices vary throughout the week, but on some game days, you can get berm and/or bleacher seats for just $2.
 Whatever level of seating you choose, it is well worth the money.
-Parking cost is minimal at $2 or free just down the street.
+Parking cost is minimal at $5 or free just down the street.
 With the food prices being in line with other ballparks, Modern Woodmen Park is well worth the money.

 Extras 5

-I will add an extra point for the views because five stars just isn’t enough.
+I will add an extra point for the views because five stars just aren’t enough.
 Especially for night games, you can’t beat the scenery.
+Recommended you sit between home plate and third base for the best view of the bridge and a comfortable stadium seat.

 An extra point goes to the game day staff.
 They are very pleasant and willing to help make the fan experience the best it can be.